Grand Chalet: Notable hoteliers

 Brochure of the Hotel Grand Chalet from the early 20th century, showing the hotelier's widow M. Haldi, and at this time hotelier in her own right (sitting in the middle on an armchair), surrounded by her family and staff in front of the main entrance.

 The hotel quickly became very popular.
 It was the time of the last years of the era of the Grand Tour.
-Holidays in the Swiss Alps were in favour of the high society, especially among the British, Americans, Russians and Australians, some of whom traveled to Rossinière with their servants and stayed at the Hôtel-Pension du Grand Chalet for several months.
+Holidays in the Swiss Alps were in favour of the high society, especially among the British, Americans, Russians and Australians, some of whom travelled to Rossinière with their servants and stayed at the Hôtel-Pension du Grand Chalet for several months.
 The hotel was deliberately designed to meet the needs of the British upper class, the largest group of tourists and permanent tenants of the Grand Chalet.
 The strong British currency, the Pound sterling, made living in Switzerland extremely attractive for British guests.
 The British aristocrats were loyal guests for generations.
 However, the most notable hotel guests of the Grand Chalet were all French such as: Léon Gambetta, Alfred Dreyfus, Édouard Lockroy and Victor Hugo.
-Victor Hugo, Édouard Lockroy and his wife Alice Lockroy, née Lehaene (1847–1928), who was the widowed daughter-in-law of Victor Hugo (widow of Charles Hugo), and their children and stepchildren respectively Georges Victor-Hugo and Jeanne Hugo, were staying at the Grand Chalet at the same time in August 1883.
+Victor Hugo, Édouard Lockroy and his wife Alice Lockroy, née Lehaene (1847–1928), who was the widowed daughter-in-law of Victor Hugo (widow of Charles Hugo), and their children and stepchildren, respectively, Georges Victor-Hugo and Jeanne Hugo, were staying at the Grand Chalet at the same time in August 1883.
 The Grand Chalet remained in the possession of the family Henchoz until 1875.

 The Grand Chalet then came into the possession of the family Haldi.
 The hotelier's widow, in particular, was considered a business-minded person.
 It was probably she who changed the name of the hotel from Hôtel-Pension du Grand Chalet to the shorter name and English spelling Hotel Grand Chalet.
 The widow M. Haldi ran the hotel from the beginning of the 20th century until her death in 1941.
 Then, the municipality took over the management of the hotel.
 The first hotel guest after World War II was a certain M. Ware.
 Instead of checking out after his stay, he bought the Grand Chalet straight away.
 However, his business success as a hotelier was limited.